chusj-pigu/nf-basemap/README.md

 Overview:

 This workflow can be run locally or on Compute Canada.
 To use on Compute Canada, use the `-profile drac` option.
-For testing purposes, it can be run on cpu only with `-profile no_gpu`.
+For testing purposes, basecalling can be run on cpu only with `-profile no_gpu`.

 ## 1. Basecalling
 Basecalling is done with [Dorado] on duplex mode with modified base calling by default, using the Super accurate algorithm.
 The pod5 files are first split by channel to facilitate duplex calling.